 - I use one cup of whole wheat flour to give these buns a grainier texture and more presence as a bun.
 If you prefer a smoother texture and lighter roll use all purpose bread flour for this recipe.

 To make an egg white glaze whisk an egg white with 1 teaspoon of water and a dash of salt.

 Use a pastry brush to brush a light coat of egg white onto the bun tops before baking.
 This will give the buns a shiny top like you see on our homemade dinner rolls.

-Here’s a tip from our reader Carl. ” Be aware that salt affects yeast activation, so if you reduce the salt you should also reduce the yeast by the same percentage.”
+Be aware that salt affects yeast activation.
+If you reduce the salt you should also reduce the yeast by the same percentage.